ueberdosis/tiptap/docs/src/docPages/guide/collaborative-editing.md

 # Collaborative editing

-:::premium Requires Premium Extensions
+:::premium Requires Pro Extensions
-Using the collaborative editing in production requires a **tiptap pro** license.
+We kindly ask you to sponsor us, before using this example in production.
 [Read more](/sponsor)
 :::

 ## toc